-In order to achieve such extreme compression ratios, Generative Image Compression (GIC) shifts the focus from low-level fidelity to semantic consistency with the reference image.
-Early GIC implementations utilized Generative Adversarial Networks (GANs) as decoders, offering the potential for ultra-low bitrate compression.
-Afterwards, GAN is gradually replaced by Diffusion constrained with multimodal information such as text, edge.
-The rise of large multimodal models has further ushered in new paradigms for ultra-low bitrate image compression.
-Leveraging great understanding capabilities of state-of-the-art Large Multimodal Models(LMMs), such as GPT-4 Vision \cite{gpt4-vision}, Llama \cite{touvron2023llama}, and the generative power of Stable Diffusion \cite{stablediffusion} and DALLE \cite{2022-DALLE}, image data can be efficiently encoded into compact semantic representations, facilitating high-quality reconstructions even under extreme compression constraints.
-For instance, Lei et al. \cite{lei2023text+sketch} directly transmit short text prompts and image sketches, employing the pre-trained ControlNet \cite{2023-controlnet} to produce reconstructions with high perceptual quality.
-However, current text-to-image models such as Stable Diffusion \cite{stablediffusion} and DALL-E \cite{2022-DALLE} still struggle to deal with complicated prompts involving content details, resulting in semantic detail inconsistency with the original image.
-That motivates us to think about the question: \textit{How to extract adequate details and guide the image reconstruction leveraging the power of LMMs to maintain the trade-off between perception and consistency in ultra-low bitrate image compression?}
+The emergence of large multimodal (LMM) models, e.g., GPT-4 Vision \cite{gpt4-vision} has introduced new paradigms for extremely low-bitrate image compression, which encode the images into compact semantic representations such as text, sketch map \cite{lei2023text+sketch}.
+Pre-trained text-to-image Stable Diffusion models \cite{stablediffusion} are employed in the decoder constrained by transmitted semantic representations to produce reconstructions with high perceptual quality.
+However, current LMM models still struggle to generate complicated prompts involving adequate details in images, resulting in semantic detail inconsistency with the original image.
+That motivates us to think about the questions: \textit{How to disentangle the image into compact semantic representations leveraging the capacity of LMMs?
+How can we maintain the trade-off between perception and semantic consistency under extremely low-bitrate constraints?}